 \begin{itemize} \item \textbf{Fitzpatrick17K}: $|\valid|=33\%,|\test|=25\%$ \item \textbf{HAM10000}: $|\valid|=20\%,|\test|=20\%$ \item \textbf{FairVLMed}: $|\valid|=10\%,|\test|=10\%$ \end{itemize}

-For fairret, we do evaluate over a set of regularisation parameters ranging, which include [0.5, 0.75, 1.0, 1.25, 1.5].
-While \citet{buylFairretFrameworkDifferentiable2023} technically doesn't require a validation set, it makes use a hyperparameter to govern the fairness/accuracy trade-off.
-This hyperparameter can not be set a priori, and must be tuned for every dataset, requiring the use of validation data.
-We do no additional parameter search for Domain Discriminative, ERM, or Domain Independent.
+For fairret, we evaluate a set of regularisation parameters ranging from 0.5 to 1.5, including [0.5, 0.75, 1.0, 1.25, 1.5].
+While \citet{buylFairretFrameworkDifferentiable2023} technically doesn't require a validation set, it makes use of a hyperparameter to govern the fairness/accuracy trade-off.
+This hyperparameter cannot be set a priori, and must be tuned for every dataset, requiring the use of validation data.
+We do not conduct any additional parameter search for Domain Discriminative, ERM, or Domain Independent.

 All training was done on a single H100.
 For the final results of the paper, we ran analysis on 3 datasets for 3 iterations using Weights \& Biases \citep{wandb}.
 Each run took \~11 minutes.
 In addition, the baseline experiments add an extra 20 runs.
-In total this results in approximately 14.5 hours of compute to reproduce the complete results.
-Note, that the experiments could have been run on cheaper hardware since the EfficientNetV2 models only have 43M parameters.
+In total, this results in approximately 14.5 hours of compute to reproduce the complete results.
+Note that the experiments could have been run on cheaper hardware since the EfficientNetV2 models only have 43M parameters.

-While the above details the compute used to produce the results from the paper, further experiments were made prior to this.
+While the above details the compute used to produce the results from the paper, we conducted further experiments before this.
 Particularly, we experimented with a less efficient ensemble structure requiring a separate run for each ensemble member.
 This required significantly more compute time.